-As technology develops there are new obstacles to face, and embracing the “Skype interview” is one of those changes.
-Skype is one of the major platforms, among other video conferencing tools, that recruiters and employers use to interview candidates.
+As technology develops there are new obstacles to face, and embracing the “Skype interview” is one of those challenges.
+Skype is one of the major platforms, among other video conferencing tools, that recruiters and employers now use to interview candidates.

 There’s no doubt that the webcam has made interviews timely, more efficient and even more cost effective for both parties, but not everyone feels completely natural in front of the camera.
 The moment that web cam switches on not only are you aware that you are being filmed, but you are also able to see yourself on camera, not ideal.

 But don’t panic, here are some easy-to-follow steps to make your Skype experience a win-win.